 Visitor Visa

-Historically, cases like Matter of Hira 11 I&N Dec.
-824 (BIA 1965) involving a tailor taking measurements in the U.S. for suits made in Hong Kong, Matter of W 6 I&N Dec.
-832 (BIA 1955) detailing Canadian truck drivers’ operations, and Matter of B and K 6 I&N Dec.
-827 (BIA 1955) showcasing Canadian farmers selling produce in the U.S., have provided the blueprint for evaluation.
-These cases underline three pivotal factors:
+Historical immigration cases such as Matter of Hira, involving a tailor visiting the U.S. to take suit measurements for overseas production; Matter of W, detailing the operations of Canadian truck drivers; and Matter of B and K, showcasing Canadian farmers selling produce in the U.S., have historically set a precedent for evaluating visitor intent.
+These cases emphasize three critical factors:

-2. Foreign Place of Business – The dominance of the principal place of business and profit accrual in the foreign nation.
+2. Foreign Place of Business: The primary location of the business and profit generation should be outside the U.S.

-• Monetizing Social Media Activities: The CBP acknowledges the gray area surrounding visitors who post on social media platforms and subsequently earn from it.
-If the primary activities and compensations are sourced outside the U.S., such visitors might still be considered under visitor status.
-However, the thin line remains.
-If a brand, let’s say, Nike, hires an influencer specifically for activities in the U.S., the situation becomes complex.
+• Earnings from Social Media: The CBP acknowledges the complexities of visitors who post on social media and earn money.
+If the primary activities and earnings originate outside the U.S., such visitors may still qualify under visitor status.
+Yet, the distinction blurs when U.S. companies directly commission activities.

 Conclusion